Azure/azure-event-hubs/csharp/samples/SampleSender/getting-started-sending.md

-# Get started sending messages to Event Hubs in .NET
+# Get started sending messages to Event Hubs in .NET Core

 ## What will be accomplished